 Criminal Justice: Explore theories and practices related to justice management, critical legal issues facing the criminal justice field, and employment and policy law.

-Fire Science and Emergency Services: Study current administration issues that affect first-response organizations and their strategic operations.
+Emergency and Disaster Management: Study current administration issues that affect first-response organizations and their strategic operations.
 Develop skills and techniques in the areas of strategic planning, leadership, and emergency services management.

 Governmental Management: Explore the organization, function, and interaction within state governments.
 Examine American local, state, and federal legislative institutions and the processes used to enact new legislation.
 Study to gain an understanding of how administrative agencies produce administrative rulings and supporting memoranda.